shigueojp/cdk-amplify-react/README.md

 ## Creating Amplify Environment

 Create amplify environment: **dev**

 1. Run `npm install` to install all the packages needed.
+2. Run `npm run push:dev`, it will execute a script for pushing all the amplify services using **amplify-for-dev-test** AWS Profile with **dev** environment.

+Under the hood, the script will execute the commands below:

+2. Run `npm install` to install all the packages needed.
-2. Run `amplify init` and follow the instructions according to your environment.
+3. Run `amplify init` and follow the instructions according to your environment.
-3. Choose **dev** for dev environment.
+4. Choose **dev** for dev environment.
-4. Amplify requests for an AWS Profile.
+5. Amplify requests for an AWS Profile.
 (Answer Y, choose the dev/test AWS profile - **amplify-for-dev-test**).
 ![AmplifyDevTestProfile](img/amplifyDev.png)
 5. Run `amplify push` to push all the services to the cloud.

 Create amplify environment: **prod**

+1. Run `npm install` to install all the packages needed.
+2. Run `npm run push:dev`, it will execute a script for pushing all the amplify services using **amplify-for-prod** AWS Profile with **prod** environment.

+Under the hood, the script will execute the commands below:

-1. Run `amplify init` and follow the instructions according to your environment.
+3. Run `amplify init` and follow the instructions according to your environment.
-2. Choose **prod** for production environment.
+4. Choose **prod** for production environment.
-3. Amplify requests for an AWS Profile.
+5. Amplify requests for an AWS Profile.
 (Answer Y, choose the prod AWS profile - **amplify-for-prod**).
     ![AmplifyProdProfile](img/amplifyProd.png)
-4. Run `amplify push` to push all the services to the cloud.
+6. Run `amplify push` to push all the services to the cloud.

 When done, verify if exists a file in **/amplify/team-provider.info.json**.